1. Invest-Safely.com

 If you asked those same people how much profit they had at end of the year, less than 10% could give you an answer.

-And it's amazing what else the 10% can tell you.
+And it's amazing what else that 10% can tell you.
 They can tell you what their biggest expense is and how they are actively working to make it smaller.
 They can tell you how much money they have left on their car loan, and when they plan to pay it off.
 I could go on and on, but the point is that these people can describe their finances in detail.

 Can you describe your current financial situation?
 If not, I'm willing to bet it's because you don't have personal financial statements.